oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/custom-log-collection/custom-log-collection.md

 1. In the next few steps we will update the values.yaml to collect the logs for some of the **mushop application containers**.
-    - Open the OCI cloud shell.
+    - Open the cloud shell.

     - Navigate into the **external-values** folder using following command.
         ```
           <copy>